F5Networks/f5-aws-cloudformation/experimental/solutions/autoscale/README.md

 [![Slack Status](https://f5cloudsolutions.herokuapp.com/badge.svg)](https://f5cloudsolutions.herokuapp.com)

 ## Introduction
-This project implements auto scaling of BIG-IP Virtual Edition Web Application Firewall (WAF) systems in Amazon Web Services using the AWS CloudFormation template **autoscale-bigip.template**.
+This project implements auto scaling of BIG-IP Virtual Edition Web Application Firewall (WAF) systems in Amazon Web Services using the AWS CloudFormation template **f5-autoscale-bigip.template**.
 As traffic increases or decreases, the number of BIG-IP VE instances automatically increases or decreases accordingly.

 See the [Configuration Example](#config) section for a configuration diagram and more information for this solution.<br>
 See the [Security Blocking Levels](#blocking) section for a description of the blocking levels for the Web Application Firewall presented in the template.